megacamelus/camel-upstream-info/camel-documentation/camel-dns.md

 **Requires SUN JVM**

 The DNSJava library requires running on the SUN JVM.
-If you use Apache ServiceMix or Apache Karaf, you’ll need to adjust the `etc/jre.properties` file, to add `sun.net.spi.nameservice` to the list of Java platform packages exported.
-The server will need restarting before this change takes effect.

 Maven users will need to add the following dependency to their `pom.xml` for this component: